NickVuci/TemperedOctaveEqualTuningApplet/edo-ji-applet/README.md

 - Deviations are shown to two decimal places; tiny deviations (< 0.01c) are treated as zero for coloring.

 ## Development
-All logic lives in `script.js`.
+The app is implemented as browser-native ES Modules under `src/`.
+The entrypoint is `src/main.js`, loaded from `index.html` via `<script type="module">`.
 The canvas draws two horizontal rulers:
 - Top: EDO ticks (0..EDO) colored by deviation from nearest JI interval
 - Bottom: JI ticks (0..1200 cents)